zaphosting/docs/docs/server-linux-coolify.md

 ---
 id: server-linux-coolify
-title: "Setup Coolify on a Linux Server - Self-Hosted Cloud"
+title: Setup Coolify on a Linux Server - Self-Hosted Cloud Applications"
-description: "Discover how to install and set up Coolify to self-host your own applications, databases, and services with ease!"
+description: "Discover how to install and set up Coolify to self-host your own applications, databases and services with ease  → Learn more now"
 sidebar_label: Install Coolify
 services:
   - vserver-service-coolify